Opus10/qik/docs/commands.md

 If `b_module` imports `a_module`, we'll re-run type checking on both if `a_module` changes.

-Above we've added `qik.graph` to plugins.
+Above we've added `qik.pygraph` to plugins.
 Doing `qik --ls` will show two additional graph commands that are automatically used to build and analyze the import graph.
 See [this section](#module) for more information on how to configure module dependencies.

 !!! remember